seba-1511/dist_tuto.pth/tuto.md

 2. Change `size = 4` to `size = 1`, right before creating the list of processes.
 3. Run `mpirun -n 4 python myscript.py`.

 The reason for changes 2. and 3. is that MPI needs to create its own environment before spawning the processes.
 This is actually quite powerful as you can pass additional arguments to `mpirun` in order to tailor computational resources for each process.
-(Things like number of cores per process, hand-assigning machines to specific ranks, and some more) Doing so, you should obtain the same familiar output as with the other communication backends.
+(Things like number of cores per process, hand-assigning machines to specific ranks, and [some more](https://www.open-mpi.org/faq/?category=running#mpirun-hostfile)) Doing so, you should obtain the same familiar output as with the other communication backends.

 ## Initialization Methods

 To finish this tutorial, let's talk about the very first function we called: `dist.init_process_group(backend, init_method)`.
-In particular, I would like to go over the different initialization methods which are responsible for the initial coordination between each process.
+In particular, we will go over the different initialization methods which are responsible for the initial coordination step between each process.
 Those methods allow you to define how this coordination is done.
-Depending on your hardware setup, one should be naturally more suitable than the others.
+Depending on your hardware setup, one of these methods should be naturally more suitable than the others.
 In addition to the following sections, you should also have a look at the [official documentation](http://pytorch.org/docs/master/distributed.html#initialization).

-Before diving into the initialization methods, let's have a quick look at what happens behind `init_process_group` form the C/C++ perspective.
+Before diving into the initialization methods, let's have a quick look at what happens behind `init_process_group` from the C/C++ perspective.

 1. First, the arguments are parsed and validated.
 2. The backend is resolved via the `name2channel.at()` function.
-A `Channel` class is returned.
+A `Channel` class is returned, and will be used to perform the data transmission.
 3. The GIL is dropped, and `THDProcessGroupInit()` is called.
 This instantiates the channel and adds the address of the master node.
-4. The process with rank 0 will initialize the `master` procedure, while all other ranks will be `workers`.
+4. The process with rank 0 will execute the `master` procedure, while all other ranks will be `workers`.
 5. The master
     a.
 Creates sockets for all workers.
     b.
 Waits for all workers to connect.
     c.
 Sends them information about the location of the other processes.
-6. The workers
+6. Each worker
     a.
-Create a socket to the master.
+Creates a socket to the master.
     b.
-Send their own location information.
+Sends their own location information.
     c.
-Receive information about the other workers.
+Receives information about the other workers.
     d.
 Opens a socket and handshakes with all other workers.
 7. The initialization is done, and everyone is connected to everyone.